DOG BITE ATTORNEYS INJURED BY A DOG LAWYER

 Nearly 4.5 million Americans are bitten by a dog each year, half of these are children.
 One in five dog bites results in an injury serious enough to require medical attention.

 Our dog bite attorneys have represented many people who have been bitten by a dog or injured by a dog.
-The law in Minnesota holds the dog owner strictly liable for any injury caused by their dog.
+The law in Minnesota holds the dog owner strictly liable for any injury caused by their dog – whether it be a bite, attack, pushing someone down, etc., and we have sued many dog owners when necessary.
 However, there are complicated insurance issues involved in these cases, which is why you should talk to an experienced dog bite lawyer after such an incident.
 Like all animals, dogs are unpredictable.
 It is not just Pit Bulls and Bulldogs that attack and bite, our MN attorneys have had cases involving many different breeds.
 The Center For Disease Control has put out some information to reduce the chances of a dog bite or dog attack.
 Please read this information to avoid a dog bite or being injured by a dog.

 Why be concerned about dog bites?

-- About 4.5 million people are bitten by dogs each year.
+- About 4.5 million people are bitten by dogs each year across the country.

 - Almost one in five of those who are bitten, about 885,000 people, require medical attention for dog bite-related injuries; half of these are children.

-- In 2012, more than 27,000 people underwent reconstructive surgery as a result of being bitten by a dog.
+- In one year, more than 27,000 people underwent reconstructive surgery as a result of being bitten by a dog.

 Who is at risk?